-This study represents the experiences of purposively selected policy implementers, health care professionals, and community and religious leaders in Benue, Nigeria.
-Due to the limited number of support networks, it is impossible to generalize the findings to other population groups.
+This study represents the experiences of purposively selected policy implementers, healthcare professional, community, and religious leaders in Benue, Nigeria.
+Due to the limited number of a support network, it is not possible to generalize the findings to other population groups.
 Hence, it is worthy for similar research to be conducted in other states of Nigeria and African regions.
-Also, participants in the current study may not be the only stakeholders available to support family caregivers.
+Also, participants in the current study may not be the only stakeholders that are available to support family caregivers.
 Therefore, there is a need to extend further studies to capture other relevant stakeholders that could have a role to play in supporting family caregivers.
-Nevertheless, the findings of this study stand to be fundamental to policymakers and all relevant stakeholders that can play a significant role in supporting family caregivers in Nigeria.
+Nevertheless, the findings of this study stand to be fundamental to policy makers and all relevant stakeholders that can play a significant role in supporting family caregivers in Nigeria.